Perdiccas II of Macedon

-Perdiccas II (Περδίκκας) was the king of Macedonia from 454 BC until his death in 413 BC.
+Perdiccas II (Περδίκκας) was the king of Argead Macedon from 454 BC until his death in 413 BC.
 During the Peloponnesian War, he frequently switched sides between Sparta and Athens.

 Biography

 Family

 Perdiccas II was the oldest son of Alexander I. He had four brothers: Alcetas, Amyntas, Menelaus, and Philip.
 Menelaus was the father of the future king Amyntas II while Amyntas' grandson would be king Amyntas III.
 Around 429/428 BC, Perdiccas successfully negotiated an end to a Thracian invasion of Macedonia by arranging for his sister Stratonice to marry Seuthes, nephew of the Thracian king Sitalces.

 During his reign, Perdiccas married at least two women: Simache and Cleopatra.
 The former, mother of Archelaus and Aeropus II, is accused by Plato, through his interlocutors in Gorgias, of having been a slave of Alcetas.
 It is doubtful, however, that Archelaus would have been treated as legitimate if his mother had been a slave and therefore Simache was most likely a member of the Macedonian elite (albeit nonroyal).

 Cleopatra, possibly a Lyncestian or even Argead, bore one presently unnamed son to Perdiccas.
 According to Plato, Archelaus drowned this son in a well when he was seven years old because he was considered the legitimate heir.
 There is strong evidence to suggest that Cleopatra married Archelaus, her step-son, following the death of Perdiccas, but this has been disputed by historians like Nicholas Hammond.